garybake/blog/content/2023_02_26_sweet_data_science_reads.md

 Turning an idea into a startup used to have real hurdles.
 Even today roles that create things such as building architects require a huge outlay, or setting up a small store selling baby clothes still carry a risk.
 Modern software development has a much lower risk.

 I added the book as it gives an appreciation of what we have as developers/data scientists.
 We are a lot less limited and hugely lucky compared to other industries.
-Having awesome ideas and prototyping on thm is a huge motivation to think big.
+Having awesome ideas and prototyping on them is a huge motivation to think big.

 ## Final Requests